 Since COVID has restricted many IB DP VA teachers from attending workshops and many may be feeling isolated, I organized a few zoom IB DP VA discussions/workshops over the fall.
 It was so cool to meet and connect with over 107 IB DP VA teachers from all over the world.
 Thanks to the participants for allowing me to record the sessions and share with those who weren't able to attend.
 I hope to make this a annual event.

 You can find the full video on You-Tube.
-For more helpful guidance, visit my IBDPVA with Miss A site or reach out to me with your questions.
+For more helpful guidance, visit my site IBDPVAwithMissA.com or reach out to me with your questions.

 EDITOR: CANADIAN ART TEACHER JOURNAL